HES-Informatica/ShowTheDocs/getting_started.md

     "datelabel": "Updated", // the text used before any article date.
 Default is empty "infolabel": "Info", // the text used as label on any info alert.
 Default is "Info" "warninglabel": "Warning", // the text used as label on any warning alert.
-Default is "Warning" "dangerlabel": "Danger", // the text used as label on any danger alert.
-Default is "Danger" "viewraw": "Show File",// the text of file links (contentfile and aftercontentfile), ommit this property if you want to hide file links
+Default is "Warning" "successlabel": "Warning", // the text used as label on any warning alert.
+Default is "Warning" "dangerlabel": "Success", // the text used as label on any success alert.
+Default is "Success" "viewraw": "Show File",// the text of file links (contentfile and aftercontentfile), ommit this property if you want to hide file links
     "copydialog": "CTRL+C to copy link",//  the text of copy dialog (for section anchors), ommit this property if you want to disable copy dialog and hide link icon
     "social": [ // generate top navbar and footer icons with links